CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Nodes,-Segments,-Lanes.md

 > Technically, there can also be non-vehicle lanes, upon which nothing can travel, for example road-side prop lanes,
 > tree lanes, medians, etc.

-[Lane Changes](Lane-Changes.md) cannot occur in the middle of a segment; they can only occur at nodes.
+[](Lane-Changes.md) cannot occur in the middle of a segment; they can only occur at nodes.
 While _road vehicles_ can change lanes at each node along a route, _tracked vehicles_ can only change lanes at junctions and stations.